networktocode/jdiff/docs/user/lib_use_cases.md

 2. `not-contains`: determines if an element string value does not contain the provided test-string value.
     - `not-contains: "overlay"`: checks if "overlay" is present in given node or not.

+#### `list` Operators

+1. `is-subset`: Check if the value of a specified element is a subset of the provided reference list.
+    - `is-subset: ["A", "B", "C"]`: checks if the extracted list contains only values from the provided reference list.

+2. `is-subset-ci`: Check if the value of a specified element is a subset of the provided reference list using case-insensitive comparison.
+    - `is-subset-ci: ["A", "B", "C"]`: checks if the extracted list contains only values from the provided reference list, ignoring letter case.

 #### `int`, `float` Operators

 1. `is-gt`: Check if the value of a specified element is greater than a given numeric value.